keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

 ## Setting Up FTS with SQLite and Python

-In the past, Python's `sqlite3` module in the standard library did not support useful SQLite extensions like `json1` and `fts5` by default.
+In the past, Python's `sqlite3` module in the standard library did not support useful SQLite extensions like `json1` and `fts5` enabled by default.
 To use these powerful additions, you either compile (with some compile-time options enabled, like `-DSQLITE_ENABLE_FTS5`) and build the amalgamation version of SQLite together with your project, or, compile and build the *extension modules* (like `json1.so` or `fts5.so`) and load them at run-time with your application.